realmq/realmq-platform/docs/spec/draft/multi-client-auth-token.md

 - Use auth token as username and leave password empty.
 Client id will be a random identifier chosen by client (`[0-9a-zA-Z]*`).
 The broker will internally resolve the client id to something unique.
+- Pass auth token as client id with an optional random postfix chosen by client (`[0-9a-zA-Z]*`) separated by a special character (e.g. `|`).
+Username and password are left empty.
+This approach may collide with a potential future feature where the integrator defines valid auth tokes (e.g. by webhook).